ChamsDel-Online/ChamsDel-Online.github.io/index.md

         <div class="v0-card-icon">🔧</div>
         <h3>Backend & APIs</h3>
         <p>
-          I've used Supabase, Firebase, and custom Node.js backends depending on the project needs.
+          I use Supabase as backend and Vercel for hosting APIs.
+I also build custom Node.js backends depending on the project needs.
 The right backend choice can make or break an app's performance and scalability.
         </p>